EpiphanySoft/oo/docs/Processors.md

 properties (both `static` and on the mixin's prototype) are copied from `MyMixin` and `MyOtherMixin` onto `MyDerived`.
 This is only performed if there is no collision on the name of the property.
-In other words, properties already defined on `MyDerived` or inherited from `MyClass` are not overridden by the mixins.
+In other words, properties already defined on `MyDerived` or inherited from `MyBase` are not overridden by the mixins.

-See [here](./Mixins.md) for more information on mixins.
+See [here](../Readme.md#_mixins) for more information on mixins.

 <a name="_processors"></a>

 # `processors`

-This processor allows a class to define and order custom processors for use in derived classes.
+This processor allows a class to define and order custom processors for its use as well as for use in derived classes.

 ```javascript
     @define({